 No Judgement Zone

 Many people are comfortable in sauna without clothes, others are not.
 Some are comfortable around others who are nude, some are not.
 Some guys are not comfortable with other guys, particularly similar aged guys, seeing their wife nude, some aren’t bothered in the least.

 NONE of these are right or wrong.
-Nobody should ever be judged in any way for these nor should anyone be pressured to do anything they are uncomfortable with.
+Nobody should ever be judged in any way nor should anyone feel pressured to do anything they are uncomfortable with.

 Jewelry & Electronics